Kim Eslinger

 The City of Minneapolis is reconstructing 4th St. between 2nd Ave.
 N and 4th Ave.
 S in downtown Minneapolis.
 The reconstruction will include wider sidewalks, improved crossings, a new bi-directional off-street bike path on the north side of the street, lighting, trees, and planting beds.
 Construction is underway and is expected to be complete by the end of 2022.

-• Construction crews are removing pavement and reconstructing 4th St. between 2nd Ave.
+Roadway reconstruction continues on 4th St. between 2nd Ave.
 N and Hennepin Ave.
-The roadway is closed to all vehicle traffic between 1st Ave.
+Fourth St. is currently closed to vehicle traffic between 1st Ave.
 N and Hennepin Ave.
-Alleyways are not accessible from 4th St. on this block.
+Local access will be maintained between 2nd Ave.
+N and 1st Ave.
+N.

 *Please note that the construction schedules are subject to change due to weather and other unforeseen circumstances.